 Most of the things now are more advanced as we live in modern days.
 In transportation, appliances, gadgets including electricity meters installed in your properties.
 You usually have Analog meters which need a field technician to manually read your energy consumption.
 Thanks to whoever developed the Smart Meters now, work is much easier.

 Some of the consumers took time to adapt to this change.
 Maybe because they are used to Analog meters as they used it for years.
 In this article, we will help you to understand more about smart meters and why they moved towards them.

 Smart Meter is a digital electricity meter that record electricity usage (per kWh) every 30 minutes.
 The information will be directly sent to your meter service provider for billing.

 Smart Meters are now the most advanced electricity meter in Australia.
 It is the standard electricity meter in Victoria due to a mandatory roll out but less common in other states.
 However, since December 2017 all consumers require to replace and install smart meters.

-Why should I switch to smart meter?
+Why should I switch to a smart meter?

-- It shows more detailed energy consumption and solar PV export data compared to old Analog Meters.
+- It shows more detailed energy consumption and solar PV export data compared to the old Analog Meters.
 You can use these details as a guide on lowering your energy bills.

 - It allows you to connect or disconnect remotely, avoiding delays when moving or swapping energy retailers.